 The procedure set out in this annex requires the performance of a test in accordance with Annex 3.

-If the tests according to Annex 7 are carried out in the course of type approval, all tests either for Annex 3 and for Annex 7 shall be carried out on the same test track and, if possible, under similar environmental conditions.
+If the tests according to Annex 7 are carried out in the course of type approval, all tests either for Annex 3 and for Annex 7 shall be carried out on the same test track and under similar environmental conditions.

-If Annex 7 tests are carried out when type approval has already been granted, e.g. during tests for conformity of production or for in-use compliance, the test specified in Annex 3 shall be repeated with the same gears/gear ratios and weighting factors as determined during the type approval process.
+If Annex 7 tests are carried out when type approval has already been granted, e.g. during tests for conformity of production or for in-use compliance, the tests in motion specified in Annex 3 shall be carried out with the same mode, gear(s)/gear ratio(s), gear weighting factor k and partial power factor kP as determined during the type approval process.

 The test specified in Annex 3 shall be carried out on the same test track under conditions similar to those required in the tests prescribed in this annex